ncita-repository/WP1.3_multiple_modalities/README.md

 - Whether or not to export various data (e.g. `exportRoicol`)
 - Whether or not to print verbose results to the console (`p2c`)

-A dictionary `cfg` is initialised containing the above variables across the board, but there are additional variables that are set within the dictionary elements themselves.
-The key-dictionary pairs that are defined within the dictionary include:
+A dictionary of dictionaries, `cfg`, is populated with dictionaries that containing the above variables across the board, since they are variables that are less likely to be modified from run to run.
+Each sub-dictionary in `cfg` has a `runID` that matches the key of the sub-dictionary within the `cfg` dictionary.
+In addition to the above variables there are additional variables that are set within each sub-dictionary.
+The key-value pairs that define each sub-dictionary includes:

 - `url`           : XNAT address
 - `username`      : XNAT username